OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelstructured_comp.rst

 `MetaModelStructuredComp` produces smooth fits through provided training data using polynomial splines of various orders.
 The interpolation methods include three that wrap methods in scipy.interpolate, as well as five methods that are written in pure python.
 For all methods, derivatives are automatically computed.
-The followiing table summarizes the methods and gives the number of points required for each.
+The following table summarizes the methods and gives the number of points required for each.

 +---------------+--------+------------------------------------------------------------------+